TathergangBrathering/Alphabetazation/draft/Too much code will kill you.md

   If you don't rewrite at all
   Refactoring and reading the Clean Code manual
   Once copy paste disaster
-  of spaghetti code foo bar
+  of spaghetti code my friend
   Too much code will kill you - in the end

 -----------------------------------------------